 To set a different destination, use the following option:

 <Installer Name>.exe /s /v"/qn INSTALLDIR=D:\Destination"

-The Configuration Wizard must first be run on any Citrix Provisioning Server in the farm that has the configuration settings that will be used in order to create the provisioning database and to configure the farm.
+Run the Configuration Wizard first on any Citrix Provisioning server in the farm used to create the provisioning database and to configure the farm.

 The basic steps involved in the silent configuration of servers within the farm are: